Lurchicus/asmRPSLS/README.md

 (in progress).
 - 07/12/2024 DWR Removed the .lst file from the remote repository and tweaked the random routine to yield 0-4.
 - 12/07/2024 DWR Added code to debug 'getrand' as it has issues
+- 12/15/2024 DWR Added debug prints to the random routine